AD-SDL/rpl-summer-2023/README.md

 During the summer we will have a series of meetings you will be required to attend

 ### Weekly Journal Club (Day/Time/Room TODO)
-Students will participate in a weekly journal club in which each week one or a pair of students will lead a presntation on a paper they find or interesting or that pertains to their own research
+Students will participate in a weekly journal club in which each week one or a pair of students will lead a presntation on a paper they find interesting or that pertains to their own research
 #### Virtual Link: TODO

 ### RPL Weekly Meeting (Day/Time TODO)